eez-open/psu-firmware/readme.md

 [ ![Download Simulator for Windows](doc/windows_download_button.png) ](http://www.envox.hr/eez/component/jdownloads/download/1-software-simulator-for-windows.html)

-After you build and run simulator you can lunch GUI front panel by typing following SCPI command:
+After you build and run simulator, a mouse is used as simulation of finger on the TFT touchscreen display.

+Console window can be used to enter SCPI commands [SCPI reference manual](http://www.envox.hr/eez/bench-power-supply/psu-scpi-reference-manual/psu-scpi-introduction.html).
+SCPI commands can be also send by starting a telnet session to the port 5025:

 ```
-simu:gui
+telnet localhost 5025
 ```

-For all other SCPI commands and examples please check [SCPI reference manual](http://www.envox.hr/eez/bench-power-supply/psu-scpi-reference-manual/psu-scpi-introduction.html).

 #### Windows